 But in their efforts to establish differentiators, businesses often miss how crucial governance truly is.
-Social and ethical repercussions of digital businesses are only on the radar of about 35% companies, Deloitte states in the same article.
-Does this leave identities, data and sensitive information in the mercy of those you’d rather not trust?
+Social and ethical repercussions of digital businesses are only on the radar of about 35% of companies, Deloitte states in the same article.
+Does this leave identities, data, and sensitive information at the mercy of those you’d rather not trust?
 How successful has innovation really been if governance was only an afterthought?

 Introspecting on those lines, what we’ve put together is a simple read on how successful IAM implementation and policies are the backbone to your digital transformation efforts, not just from a technology standpoint, but from that of a business future-proofing one.

 Identity and Access Management for sustainable digital transformation

 As your business embraces digital transformation endeavors, its vulnerability to cyber-attacks raises inevitably.
 Cognizant transformation evolves from a state of awareness, wherein businesses take stock of their security status and plan corrective measures as required.